razorpay/razorpay-woocommerce/readme.txt

 == Description ==

 This is the official Razorpay payment gateway plugin for WooCommerce.
-Allows you to accept credit cards, debit cards, netbanking with the WooCommerce plugin.
-It uses a seamles integration, allowing the customer to pay on your website without being redirected away from your woocommerce website.
+Allows you to accept credit cards, debit cards, netbanking, wallet, and UPI payments with the WooCommerce plugin.
+It uses a seamles integration, allowing the customer to pay on your website without being redirected away.
+This allows for refunds, works across all browsers, and is compatible with the latest WooCommerce.

-This is compatible with both 2.4 and 2.5 series of WooCommerce.
+This is compatible with WooCommerce>=2.4, including the new 3.0 release.

 == Installation ==